 Endoscopic surgery is available.
 This surgery is available only at a specialized medical institution.
 Also, there are some others such as surgeries to remove the plantar tendon or osteophytes.
 However, the success rates of these surgeries are reported not so high and do not reliably take away the pain.

 The shock wave treatment does not approach the cause of pain directly.
 Thus, there are some patients who had it do not improve well.
-As noted above this page, plantar fasciitis is a disease which increase abnormal blood vessels with nerves, and they become causes of pain.
-Especially if the pain is severe for more than a few months, it is difficult to heal due to abnormal blood vessels.
+As noted above this page, plantar fasciitis is a disease which increase problem blood vessels with nerves, and they become causes of pain.
+Especially if the pain is severe for more than a few months, it is difficult to heal due to problem blood vessels.

 There is a new treatment to improve these blood vessels.
 It only takes 5- 10mins for the treatment.
 Check “Injection to reduce problem blood vessels” in the link below to see more details.